2Lost4This/Discord-Custom-RPC/README.md

 # Support
 If you need help, feel free to join my [Server](https://discord.gg/saGwZtAGxJ).
+You can also join the Official [Discord Developer Server](https://discord.gg/discord-developers) if you cant get help from me.
 Hope everything works fine :)

 # Special Thanks
 <a href="https://github.com/2Lost4This/Discord-Custom-RPC/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=2Lost4This/Discord-Custom-RPC" />
 </a>

-# To-Do List

-- [ ] Youtube Video: How to create an Application and how you can add images.